-Inaccurate, incomplete, or incomprehensible documentation may cause development delays or incorrect development.
-Excessive and heavy documentation may cause difficulties in using, searching for information, and the need for assistance when using documentation.
+Inaccurate, incomplete, or incomprehensible documentation may result in delayed or incorrect development.
+Excessive and heavy documentation may cause difficulties, which can lead to extensive information searches and frequent assistance may be needed.

-Balancing documentation can be carried out by regularly discussing the needs of the documentation parameters, the needs of internal and external teams, and their actual participation.
+Balancing documentation can be carried out by regularly discussing the needs of the documentation parameters, the needs of internal and external teams, and the teams’ actual participation.
 Maintaining comprehensibility, brevity, and ease of use should be a priority in document management.

-Rejection of ready work that could be accepted
+Rejection of completed work that could be approved

-Rejection of ready work that could be accepted may lead to re-work and loss of resources and time.
-Rejection of ready work does not always have to be considered as an accurate judgment by the approval and accepting parties.
+Rejection of completed work that could otherwise be approved may lead to re-work and loss of resources and time.
+Rejection does not always have to be considered as an accurate judgment by the approval and accepting parties.

-If teams and stakeholders accept the quality and adequacy of work done while approval and accepting parties reject it, negotiations, users, and quality tests and analyzes may need be done to prove the work readiness and quality.
+If teams and stakeholders accept the quality and adequacy of the work done while approval and accepting parties reject it, negotiations, quality tests and analyses may be carried out in order to determine the work’s readiness and quality.

-Such activities, negotiations, and retests may be resource-intensive, so all project stakeholders have to take such scenarios into account and be prepared for them.
+Such activities, negotiations, and retests may be resource-intensive, so all project stakeholders have to keep that in mind and be prepared for different scenarios.

-The Business Value-Oriented Project Management (BVOPM) office should consider any possible waste, monitor their occurrence, and take the necessary elimination measures quickly.
+The Business Value-Oriented Project Management (BVOPM) office should consider any possible waste, monitor its occurrence, and take the necessary elimination measures quickly.
 Waste needs to be a regular topic in risk management.

 Each identified waste may need a specified reduction approach or multiple approaches.
-The Business Value-Oriented Program Management (BVOPGM) and BVOPM offices collaborate and agree on approaches to different waste situations.
+The Business Value-Oriented Program Management (BVOPGM) and BVOPM offices collaborate and agree on ways to deal with different waste situations.

 All possible waste may be added to the project risk list and may be assigned to an owner, and be subject to monitoring, discussion, and prevention practices.